Aarohi-masq/100_days_of_code/README.md

 Day27: Started end-term exam preparation and fixed some bugs in my application.
 Day28: Covered Servlet and JSP in object oriented programming.
 Day29: Skipped this day.
+Day30: Covered basics of Digital Forensics and JDBC in object oriented programming.